 Scores out of 100, with 100 the best.
-The Consumer Electronics (CE) Rating is the principal rating.
-It comprises two subratings, Rewards and Risks, which have a 70% and 30% weighting, respectively.
-In turn, the Rewards rating comprises Industry Rewards and Country Rewards, which have a 65% and 35% weighting and are based on growth/size of the consumer electronics industry (Industry) and the broader economic/socio-demographic environment (Country).
-The Risks rating comprises Industry Risks and Country Risks, which have a 40% and 60% weighting and are based on a subjective evaluation of barriers to entry and the regulatory environment (Industry) and the industry's broader country risk exposure (Country), which is based on BMI's Country Risk Index.
-The ratings structure is aligned across all industries for which BMI provides Risk/Reward Indices.
+The Consumer Electronics (CE) Index is the principal rating.
+It comprises two subindices, Rewards and Risks, which have a 70% and 30% weighting respectively.
+In turn, the Rewards index comprises Industry Rewards and Country Rewards, which have a 65% and 35% weighting and are based on growth/size of the CE industry (Industry) and the broader economic/socio-demographic environment (Country).
+The Risks index comprises Industry Risks and Country Risks, which have a 40% and 60% weighting and are based on a subjective evaluation of barriers to entry and the regulatory environment (Industry) and the industry's broader country risk exposure (Country), which is based on BMI's Country Risk Index.
+The index structure is aligned across all industries for which BMI provides Risk/Reward Indices.
 Source: BMI